MPH in Public Health Nutrition

 1. Assess dietary and nutrition status of people and populations

-2. Interpret how social, behavioral, environmental, political, and cultural factors can impact food intake and nutrition in individuals and communities
+2. Interpret how the social and cultural determinants of health can impact food intake and nutrition in individuals and communities

 3. Evaluate the scientific evidence for nutritional guidelines and recommendations

-4. Design equitable, effective community or population nutrition policies and interventions as informed by scientific evidence, biological and nutritional sciences, and appropriate theoretical models
+4. Design a nutrition intervention strategy of public health relevance as informed by scientific evidence, biological and nutritional sciences bases

-5. Analyze the role of government and legislative agencies in the development of food and public health nutrition policies
+5. Evaluate the efficacy of governmental and legislative policies related to food and public health nutrition

 Alumni Outcomes